QuTech-Delft/OpenQL/docs/mapping.rst

   - ``inf``:
     there is no limit to the number of recursions;
-    this makes the resource demand of the heuristics explode
+    this makes the resource demand of heuristic routing and mapping explode

 - ``mapselectmaxwidth``:
   Not all alternatives are equally promising, so only some best are selected to recurse on.